-6 Iconic Street Art Murals In Los Angeles And Their Artists
+Street Art Murals in Los Angeles: 7 Iconic Works and Their Artists

-Muralism is an early form of street art and is firmly anchored in the history of the city of Los Angeles.
-Here are six examples.
+Muralism is an early form of street art and is firmly anchored in the cultural history of the city of Los Angeles.

 11th street jesus los angeles

 In his text Why do Graffiti Writers Write on Murals?
-The Birth, Life, and Slow Death of Freeway Murals in Los Angeles (2016), author Stefano Block examines the emergence of muralism in Los Angeles and the development of this street art from a form of artistic protest, especially by the Chicanos/as against car-savvy urban politics, to a legitimate art form.
-A turning point in the history of the Murals, according to Bloch, was the 1984 Olympic Arts Festival: “By 1984 the 10 Olympic Arts Festival murals would emulate and, in a sanitized form, legitimize a vernacular form of expression and radical use of space conceived of by graffiti writers and members of the critical Chicano/a mural movement.”
-The six street art murals and their artists below will examine the development of muralism in Los Angeles before, during, and after 1984.
+The Birth, Life, and Slow Death of Freeway Murals in Los Angeles (2016), author Stefano Block examines the emergence of muralism in Los Angeles and the development of this street art from a form of artistic protest, especially by the Chicanos and against car-savvy urban politics, to a recognized art form.
+A turning point in the history of the murals, according to Bloch, was the 1984 Olympic Arts Festival: “By 1984, the 10 Olympic Arts Festival murals would emulate and, in a sanitized form, legitimize a vernacular form of expression and radical use of space conceived of by graffiti writers and members of the critical Chicano/a mural movement.”
+The following street art murals and their artists will examine the development of muralism in Los Angeles before, during, and after 1984.

 america tropical david siqueiros

-América Tropical by David Siqueiros, 1932, via Discover Los Angeles
+América Tropical by David Siqueiros, 1932.
+Source: Discover Los Angeles

-David Siqueiros’ mural América Tropical from 1932 not only represents the arrival of muralism as a form of street art in Los Angeles, but also symbolizes the way the city of Los Angeles deals with this form of artistic protest.
+David Siqueiros’ mural América Tropical from 1932 not only represents the arrival of muralism as a form of street art in Los Angeles but also symbolizes the way the city of Los Angeles deals with this form of artistic protest.
 América Tropical was originally commissioned by the city of Los Angeles for the Plaza Art Center.
 The request was for “a festive work for the Mexican-themed tourist district, an exotic but playful piece that inspired and soothed”.
 This is how author Sarah Schrank describes it in her text The Art of the City: Modernism, Censorship, and the Emergence of Los Angeles’s Postwar Art Scene (2016).
-Instead, Siqueiros has created a mural painting “with images of severe native Stuart and an angry eagle,” which stands as a symbol for the Anglo-American occupation of Mexico.
-Due to its critical potential, the 80 x 18 ft mural soon fell victim to so-called whitewashing.
-It was only in the 2000s that the Getty Research Institute restored and conserved the mural and since 2012 it has been made visible to visitors again in an exhibition.

 Get the latest articles delivered to your inbox